Simultaneous Cubic and Quadratic Diagonal Equations In 12 Prime Variables: Solvability of the Local Problem

 So we have

 \end{proof}

 Taking $t=7$, we get

-This gives that $M(p) > 0$ for $p > 40.58$.
+This gives that $M_7(p) > 0$ for $p > 40.58$.
 This means that we now need only check that Lemma~\ref{localTLemma} holds for each prime smaller than 41.
 This is now a finite number of cases to check and thus can be verified by computer.
 In the following section, we note several techniques that may be employed to bring the computational difficulty of the task into the realm of feasibility, and in Appendix~\ref{codeAppendix} we provide Sage code for performing the computation.

 It is worth noting that $t=7$ appears to only be required for $p=7$.
-It seems highly probable that $t=5$ will suffice for all other primes; however, reducing $t$ to 5 weakens the bound of Lemma~\ref{MpBound} to requiring us to check all primes less than 1193, which would require more computation than is feasible.
+It seems highly probable that $t=5$ will suffice for all other primes; however, reducing $t$ to 5 weakens the bound of Lemma~\ref{MpBound} to requiring us to check all primes less than 1193, which would require more computation than is feasible, since even after the optimizations of Section~\ref{sec:computationalTechniques}, the algorithm checks $O(p^7)$ distinct forms for solvability to verify Lemma~\ref{MpBound} for all primes up through $p$.